yuwunii/ReplayBufferGuide/README.md

 Only use this guide if you have an NVidia GPU because this replies on the NVENC chip on the GPU.

+AMD card probably work but I dont know much or if they have their own encoding chip.

 https://x.com/nuttylmao/status/1811421731904774386

 Neat OBS trick to automatically orgainze clips.
 By default all clips will just be sent to a single folder.
 This will sort clips by date into new folders.
 Added to settings guide.